 • Project components that will help strengthen the existing site’s work or increase the numbers served: strengthening partnerships / collaboration, providing programs or activities, alleviating transportation barriers, partnering with Kansas Food Bank to provide “Food backpacks” for weekend meals

 Applying for the Summer Food Program Healthy Congregations grant

-NOTE: this application form is not tied in with your regular team login username and password.
+Application note: this application form is not tied in with your regular Healthy Congregations website login username and password.

 To get started, use this link to go to the application form then click the “First Time Applicant” button to set up a login; you can save and return to your application later.

 To return to your previously started, saved application, use this link.